Ferritin: Excess

 If ferritin is high, there is iron in excess or else there is an acute inflammatory reaction in which ferritin is mobilized without iron excess.
 For example, ferritins may be high in infection without signaling body iron overload.

 Ferritin is also used as a marker for iron overload disorders, such as hemochromatosis or hemosiderosis.
 Adult-onset Still's disease, some porphyrias, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome are diseases in which the ferritin level may be abnormally raised.

 As ferritin is also an acute-phase reactant, it is often elevated in the course of disease.
 A normal C-reactive protein can be used to exclude elevated ferritin caused by acute phase reactions.

 Ferritin has been shown to be elevated in some cases of COVID-19 and may correlate with worse clinical outcome.
 Ferritin and IL-6 are considered to be possible immunological biomarkers for severe and fatal cases of COVID-19.
 Ferritin and C-reactive protein may be possible screening tools for early diagnosis of systemic inflammatory response syndrome in cases of COVID-19.

 According to a study of anorexia nervosa patients, ferritin can be elevated during periods of acute malnourishment, perhaps due to iron going into storage as intravascular volume and thus the number of red blood cells falls.

 Another study suggests that due to the catabolic nature of anorexia nervosa, isoferritins may be released.
 Furthermore, ferritin has significant non-storage roles within the body, such as protection from oxidative damage.
 The rise of these isoferritins may contribute to an overall increase in ferritin concentration.
-The measurement of ferritin through immunoassay or immunoturbidimeteric methods may also be picking up these isoferritins thus not a true reflection of iron storage status.
+The measurement of ferritin through immunoassay or immunoturbidimetric methods may also be picking up these isoferritins thus not a true reflection of iron storage status.

 Studies reveal that a transferrin saturation (serum iron concentration ÷ total iron binding capacity) over 60 percent in men and over 50 percent in women identified the presence of an abnormality in iron metabolism (hereditary hemochromatosis, heterozygotes, and homozygotes) with approximately 95 percent accuracy.
 This finding helps in the early diagnosis of hereditary hemochromatosis, especially while serum ferritin still remains low.
 The retained iron in hereditary hemochromatosis is primarily deposited in parenchymal cells, with reticuloendothelial cell accumulation occurring very late in the disease.
 This is in contrast to transfusional iron overload in which iron deposition occurs first in the reticuloendothelial cells and then in parenchymal cells.
 This explains why ferritin levels remain relative low in hereditary hemochromatosis, while transferrin saturation is high.